-I will teach you to turn the head and the handle for a handmirror.
-This teaches both faceplate and spindle turning, so you learn a lot of techniques to allow you to turn other projects after leaving the class.
+In this workshops, students will learn to turn the head and the handle for a hand-mirror.
+It will cover both faceplate and spindle turning.
+Students will leave with techniques that will allow them to turn other projects in the future.

 We will spend our week working with “pairs”.
 We will explore the physical and conceptual relationships that two objects have with each other through critiques, quick studies and refined work.

 Over the past decade, Matt has been an instrumental leader in establishing a woodworking and furniture design program at the Maine College of Art in Portland, ME, where he is currently an Associate Professor.

 This workshop is for those who want to learn how to animate facial expressions in wood.
 Students will construct a high relief human face on a Basswood board.
 Traditional and experimental carving and finishing techniques will be explored, and there will be technical demonstrations as well as group critiques.
 Students will draw on their own experience and the expressions of those around them for inspiration.
 Some drawing will be encouraged.
 Students should expect to complete one face.

 Stefanie Rocknak has taught workshops on wood sculpture at Haystack (Deer Isle, ME) and Goggleworks (Reading, PA).
 She has a Ph.D. in philosophy and has shown her work nationally and internationally.
 Venues include the Smithsonian; the windows of Saks 5th Ave., New York, NY; the Tampa Museum of Art; and the South Street Seaport Museum, New York, NY.